Bethesda Kindercare: a place where each child can be known fully in his or her unique personality, character, and talents.

 Through our holistic pedagogical approach, we endeavour to bring not only “wholesome” teaching but Godly “wholeness” to every child who comes through our doors.

-We believe that an enthusiastic spirit towards life allows children to thrive beyond their preschool years.
+A positive and responsive spirit towards life grounds our children to grow and thrive into life beyond their preschool years.

 The Singapore Pre-school Accreditation Framework, or SPARK, recognises preschools for their continued efforts in providing quality preschool education.